 We are learning more about the novel coronavirus, or COVID-19, almost every day.
 Once simply acknowledged as a major cause of the common cold, coronavirus is now the most feared illness on the globe due to potentially deadly complications.
-While many illnesses have severe effects in children, the novel coronavirus appears to practically skip them over entirely.
+While many illnesses have severe effects in children, the novel coronavirus appears to practically skip over them entirely.
 Several studies on COVID-19 in children suggest that melatonin may be part of the answer to this interesting demographic spread.

 Risk Factors for Deadly Complications